VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Experimental Evaluation

 Finally, we evaluated the models without vision input (only tactile and positional data).
 Interestingly, the non-pretrained ACT model outperformed the pretrained model in this task.
 We think this may be due to overfitting, especially since we used different GelSight pads for training and evaluation.
-Diffusion Policy was unable to complete this task.
-For both pretrained and non-pretrained policies, the robot would pick up the USB cable, but then would alternate between trying to move back to the USB holder, trying to move towards the USB hub, and opening its gripper to re-grasp the USB (resulting in dropping the USB), never completing the task.
+For both pretrained and non-pretrained tactile-only diffusion policies, the robot would pick up the USB cable, but then would alternate between trying to move back to the USB holder, trying to move towards the USB hub, and opening its gripper to re-grasp the USB (resulting in dropping the USB), never successfully completing the task.